Principled Deep Neural Network Training through Linear Programming: Binarized Neural Networks

-such that any BiU ERM problem of the form \eqref{eq:erm} is equivalent to optimizing a linear function over a face of $P$, where $P$ is the polytope defined by the linear program.
-Constructing the linear program takes time $O(2^{p|V(\mathcal{G})|} D)$ plus the time required for $O(2^{p|V(\mathcal{G})|})$ evaluations of $f$ and $\ell$. \begin{proof} The result follows from applying Theorem \ref{genbtheorem} directly to the epigraph formulation of BiU keeping $x$ and $y$ as variables.
+such that any BiU ERM problem of the form \eqref{eq:erm} is equivalent to optimizing a linear function over a face of $P$.
+Constructing the polytope takes time $O(2^{p|V(\mathcal{G})|} D)$ plus the time required for $O(2^{p|V(\mathcal{G})|})$ evaluations of $f$ and $\ell$. \begin{proof} The result follows from applying Theorem \ref{genbtheorem} directly to the epigraph formulation of BiU keeping $x$ and $y$ as variables.
 In this case an approximation is not necessary.
 The construction time and the data-independence follow along the same arguments used in the approximate setting before. \end{proof} \end{theorem}

 The following corollary is immediate.

 \begin{corollary} The ERM problem \eqref{eq:erm} over BiUs can be solved in polynomial time for any $D$, whenever $p$ and the network structure $\mathcal{G}$ are fixed. \end{corollary}